The Top 19 Essential Legal Documents for Startups in 2024

 • Unilateral non-disclosure agreement: An agreement between two parties whereby one party can disclose sensitive information without needing the other party to do the same.

-• Bilateral non-disclosure agreement: Both parties agree to hold each other’s confidential information and not share it with any third party.
+• Bilateral non-disclosure agreement: Both parties agree to hold each other’s trade secrets and not share them with any third party.

 • Multilateral non-disclosure agreement: Three or more parties decide how they should treat confidential information.
 At least one party can then disclose the information, while the other parties protect it.

-Having a signed nondisclosure agreement document will help protect your ideas and your company’s privacy.
+Having signed non-disclosure agreement documents will help protect your ideas and your company’s privacy.

 These agreements come in handy, especially when sharing confidential information with third parties like suppliers, independent contractors, and vendors.

-Some of the factors you’ll need to specify when preparing your nondisclosure agreement document include the purpose of the confidentiality, the parties involved, exclusions, and breach remedies.
+Some of the factors you’ll need to specify when preparing non-disclosure agreements include the purpose of the confidentiality agreement, the parties involved, exclusions, and breach remedies.

 It’s vital to have non-disclosure agreements in place when:

-• Pitching a new business idea or concept to a potential investor or another business owner.
+• Pitching a new business idea or concept to a potential business partner, prospective investors, or another business owner

 8. Intellectual Property Assignment Agreement